-Drug Court for \$307,720 Veteran's Court for \$5,000 DWI Court for \$46,000 Callaway Family Treatment Court for \$2,280 Medicated Assisted Treatment for \$40,000
+Drug Court for \$424,823 Veteran's Court for \$35,880 DWI Court for \$100,200 Callaway Family Treatment Court for \$3,366 Medicated Assisted Treatment for \$40,000

-BJA Equity and Inclusion Grant was applied for through OSCA and the 13th Circuit's Drug Court was one of the pilot sites awarded \$25,000 for the first year of a five year grant.
+BJA Equity and Inclusion Grant: \$42,000.
+OSCA applied for funding and selected the 13th Circuit's Drug Court as one of the pilot sites.
+The 13th circuit was awarded \$168,000 for the four-year grant.
 The grant covers treatment (including Medication Assisted Treatment), testing, and wrap around services such as housing and electronic monitoring.
 This grant funding is specific to African American participants with non-violent offenses due to the overall lack of equal access to treatment, the lack of culturally relevant treatment, and low graduation rates within the target population.

-SAMHSA Grant to Expand Family Treatment Court in Callaway County for \$421,391.13 is a five year grant that began on May 31, 2019.
-The grant covers the salary and benefits for a Service Coordinator; funds for state and national training for team members; funds for treatment services including out-patient and in-patient substance abuse treatment, drug testing, supervised visitation, peer support, and parenting classes; transportation; and technical assistance.
+SAMHSA Grant to Expand Family Treatment Court in Callaway County: \$421,391.13 annually.
+This five year grant began on May 31, 2019.
+The grant covers the salary and benefits for a Service Coordinator; state and national training for team members; treatment services including out-patient and in-patient substance abuse treatment, drug testing, supervised visitation, peer support, and parenting classes; transportation; and technical assistance.